ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

     $ ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}" --rate 1

-#. **c) Use auto-complete**:
+c. **Use auto-complete**:

   .. note::
-      This feature is not supported on Windows and requires ``argcomplete`` to be configured.
+      This feature is not supported on Windows.
+      For other operating systems, you must configure ``argcomplete``.
       :doc:`Sourcing the ROS setup script <../../../../Get-Started/Configuring-ROS2-Environment>` sets this up automatically.
       If ``argcomplete`` is active in your shell, then :kbd:`Tab` completion provides command options, not file paths.

-  You can trigger the auto-complete feature of your terminal by entering the following:
+  You can trigger the auto-complete feature of your terminal by entering the following, then pressing :kbd:`Tab` instead of :kbd:`Enter`:

   .. code-block:: console

-    $ ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist <TAB>
+    $ ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist

   The terminal shows the available options: